 EVE Online: Bounty Hunter vs Pirate, Who is Richer?

 EVE Online: Bounty Hunter vs Pirate, who is richer?

 In the world of EVE Online, the question of how to get rich is on the forefront of most players' minds.
+This controversial is similar to the Jedi lovers that ask about how to become a rich in the galaxy?
 Two professions are consistently cited by gamers to be among the wealthiest: Bounty Hunter and Pirate.
 Both are combat professions, both require PvP specialization, and both have the opportunity to garner a serious amount of ISK.
 So which is best?
 It's a tough question, but when considered in depth, a clear victor arises as the preferred profession for those wanting to get rich.